kappter/random/README.markdown

   - Ensure you're using a local server to avoid CORS issues.
 - **Flickering**:
   - The chart uses fixed dimensions and disabled animations to minimize flicker.
 If flickering occurs, note the browser and version, and share console logs.
+- **Guess Issues**:
+  - If the "Calculate" button doesn’t work, ensure a guess has been submitted.
+  - If the guess result is incorrect, verify the digit counts in the summary report and console logs.
 - **Console Logs**:
   - "Initializing chart": Logged once when the chart is created.
   - "Updating chart data with counts": Logged every 50 digits, showing the current counts.
   - "Final chart update": Logged at the end of the calculation.

 ## Future Improvements
-- Add more digit generation methods (e.g., chaotic maps).
+- Add more digit generation methods (e.g., Mersenne Twister, chaotic maps).
-- Allow users to adjust the update frequency for the chart.
+- Allow users to adjust the chart update frequency.
+- Enhance the guessing game with:
+  - Historical guess accuracy tracking using `localStorage`.
+  - Hints about expected maximum counts based on the number of digits.
+  - A "Reset Guess" button to clear the current guess without hiding the section.
-- Enhance the UI with additional styling options or themes.
+- Improve the UI with additional styling options, themes, or a downloadable summary report.

 ## License
 This project is open-source and available under the MIT License.